 What if I’m being harassed because of my gender identity?

-Harassment is a form of discrimination which can also rise to the level of a hate crime.
+Harassment is a form of discrimination that can also rise to the level of a hate crime.
 It can include inappropriate comments, jokes, and threats.
 In 2009 a federal law protecting transgender people from hate crimes was passed in Congress and signed by President Obama.
 Some states have transgender-inclusive hate crime laws.
 These laws also prohibit sexual harassment, which is a form of discrimination that occurs when a boss, supervisor, or co-worker subjects you to hostile, offensive or intimidating behavior because of your sex that is so severe or pervasive that it interferes with your ability to perform your job.

 Some courts and administrative agencies have indicated a willingness to interpret state and local sex discrimination laws to include transgender people.
 The U.S. Supreme Court has also allowed sexual harassment claims under federal law where the person responsible for the harassment and the victim of harassment is of the same sex, as long as the harassment was because of sex.
 Because sexual harassment is a form of sex discrimination prohibited under these laws, it may seem logical to assume that a transgender employee harassed because of his or her gender identity would be able to file a harassment claim, as long as the harassment was because of sex.
-However, the law is not yet fully developed in this area and it is unclear how a court or administrative agency would respond to this type of legal claim.

 If you are a transgender person considering bringing a harassment claim in a state or city with a discrimination law that does not specifically include gender identity, you should consult with a local attorney as well as a person familiar with the history of the state law or city ordinance to determine whether this strategy is likely to be successful.